 4. Put a reminder on your calendar: Put your reading in as an appointment on your calendar or in your day planner so that you’re continually reminded of how important this is to you and where things should fit in around it during the day, week, month, etc.

-5. Keep an open Bible next to your bed each night: Having an open Bible right next to your bed is one way you can start reading right when you wake up in the morning.
+5. Keep an open Bible next to your bed each night: Having an open Bible right next to your bed is one way you can start reading right when you wake up, first thing in the morning and ensure you get that daily time with the Lord.

 6. Take it to work for break time: Keep a Bible or your tablet with all of your daily devotional readings, prayers, and meditations on it next to where you work so that if you get an unexpected break during the day then you have easy access to them.